noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 #### policy simulator

 - test and troubleshoot identity-based policies, IAM permissions boundaries, AWS Organizations service control policies, and resource-based policies
+  - evaluates the policies that you choose and determines the effective permissions for each of the actions that you specify
 - does not make an actual AWS service request, so no charges are occurred
   - merely tests if the request would be accepted/rejected
 - use cases